-Short-term variable remuneration for executive board directors accrued from January 1 to December 31, 2021.
-Once the 2021 fiscal year ended and the annual financial statements for said year were obtained, the effective degree of attainment of the objectives established for short-term variable remuneration was evaluated, in accordance with the provisions of the contractual documentation signed with the executive board directors.
+Short-term variable remuneration for executive board directors accrued from January 1 to December 31, 2022.
+Once the 2022 fiscal year ended and the annual financial statements for said year were obtained, the effective degree of attainment of the objectives established for short-term variable remuneration was evaluated, in accordance with the provisions of the contractual documentation signed with the executive board directors.

-The quantification of the main component of the short-term variable remuneration to be paid was determined in accordance with the degree of attainment of the Company's consolidated net profit, budgeted in accordance with the scale of attainment for the fiscal year previously approved by the Board of Directors, as proposed by the Appointments and Remuneration Committee, under the following terms:
+The quantification of the main component of the short-term variable remuneration to be paid was determined in accordance with the degree of attainment of the Company's consolidated net profit and of the Group's Return on Equity (ROE), budgeted in accordance with the scale of attainment for the fiscal year previously approved by the Board of Directors, as proposed by the Appointments and Remuneration Committee, under the terms described in section A.1.6 above: